mvdwetering/huesyncbox/README.md

 * Restart Home Assistant.
 * Devices will be found automatically.

+## Known issues

+There have been reports from people where Home Assistant was not able to find the Philips Hue Play HDMI Sync Box.
+It is unclear why it happens, but for some people powercycling the Philips Hue Play HDMI Sync Box and/or restarting Home Assistant helped.

 ## TODO

 Things that can be done to improve the integration.